ProbablyComputingSquid/TheZoneGameWebsite/Notes.md

 big brain<br>
 ethans hired lets go<br>
 we need a email adress for all of us<br>
-can we get a web hosting for this hmmmmmmmmm
+can we get a web hosting for this hmmmmmmmmm<br>
+probss not tho<br>
+nvm